 It should go without saying that for as much as fantasy footballers look to others for advice, the person drafting the team is responsible for their decisions.
 This goes along way in feeling comfortable with the build of your roster, and it is also instrumental in holding oneself accountable.

 Think of the golfer who has played casually for years and continues to slice the ball but cannot seem to figure out how to improve.
-Eventually, they either get discouraged and quit altogether, or they play to the weakness of their game and remain in neutral.
+Eventually, they either get discouraged and quit, or they play to the weakness of their game and remain stuck in neutral.
 They, in some cases, don’t know better, or, in others, won’t make the effort to change.
 This is a common problem that is easy to fix, if the player is willing to 1) acknowledge there is a problem 2) actually seek a change in their swing.

 It’s no different in fantasy football.
 Owners who consistently finish poorly need to recognize the error of their ways and look to make corrections to the process.
 It’s not that these owners are just bad at playing the game.
 Sometimes they get bad advice.
 I’ll be the first to admit when I give poor individual player advice, but the concepts and reasoning can be right in a losing effort.
 To go back to golf for an analogy, one can strike a great shot that has an unfortunate bounce.
 Anyone who has hit a flag stick on approach only to see the ball ricochet into an unplayable lie knows the feeling.

-No matter how much advice — good or bad — one receives, there always will remain a layer of absorption involved.
+No matter how much advice — good or bad — one receives, there always will remain a layer of reasoning involved.
 I don’t like telling someone which player to start without explaining how I arrived there, but rather give them the tools to learn what to look for in similar situations.

 This requires traffic to flow in both directions, of course.
 Some people don’t want to think beyond the scope a “start Player A or B” view of fantasy football, and that’s all right.
 Just be sure to realize to which camp you belong.